 Most public APIs of websockets are coroutines.
-They may be cancelled. websockets must handle this situation.
+They may be canceled, for example if the user starts a task that calls these coroutines and cancels the task later. websockets must handle this situation.

-Cancellation during the opening handshake is handled like any other exception: the TCP connection is closed and the exception is re-raised or logged.
+Cancellation during the opening handshake is handled like any other exception: the TCP connection is closed and the exception is re-raised.
+This can only happen on the client side.
+On the server side, the opening handshake is managed by websockets and nothing results in a cancellation.

-Once the WebSocket connection is established, transfer_data_task and close_connection_task mustn't get accidentally cancelled if a coroutine that awaits them is cancelled.
-They must be shielded from cancellation.
+Once the WebSocket connection is established, internal tasks transfer_data_task and close_connection_task mustn't get accidentally canceled if a coroutine that awaits them is canceled.
+In other words, they must be shielded from cancellation.